Types of Interviews

 - Do not expect a job offer by the end of the day.
 However, you may be asked about your impression of the day as the interviews come to an end.

 These interviews should be treated with the same preparation as a site visit interview.
 Make sure you arrive early, 10-15 minutes, wear professional clothing, and be prepared.
 The questions will be similar and the interview generally lasts about 30 minutes.
 Check with the CCO staff for specific details related to any on-campus interviews you participate in.
-All on-campus interviews are posted and can be registered for through the Go BELLES system.
+All on-campus interviews are posted and can be registered for through College Central Network.